fadi-quader-mox/pr-version-bump/README.md

 ## Bump Version
-Valid github labels: major, minor, patch
+You can only use one of these labels to bump the version: major, minor, patch